vortexntnu/embedded-learning-period/task7/README.md

 }
 ```
 ---

-## Explanation of __attribute__((used))
+## Explanation of `__attribute__((used))`

 ```c
 __attribute__((used))
 ```

-This is a compiler instruction that is used so the compiler does not remove the function.
+This is a **compiler attribute** that tells the compiler *not to remove a symbol during optimization*, even if it looks unused.

-When the compiler tries to optimize the code it will remove all unused function.
-Since interrupt handlers
-are never directly called in the main function, these will often be optmized away.
-To avoid this from happening we have to use **__attribute__((used))** to avoid this from happening
+Normally, when the compiler optimizes code, it will **discard any functions or variables that aren’t directly referenced**.
+This is a problem for things like **interrupt service routines (ISRs)**, because they are never called directly in `main()`.
+Instead, they are called by the hardware when an interrupt fires.

+Without this attribute, the compiler may decide an ISR is “unused” and optimize it away, leaving you with an interrupt that never triggers.

+By adding `__attribute__((used))`, we **force the compiler to keep the function in the final binary**, ensuring that your interrupt handlers are still available at runtime.

 ---

+Would you like me to also add a **side-by-side example** (one ISR with and one without the attribute, showing the compiler dropping it in disassembly) so students *see* why this is necessary?

 ## Optional Challenges